-Dual credit opportunities are offered at every SISD high school.
-Dual credit courses allow students to get ahead and save money.
-Last year alone, Team SISD students potentially saved over \$6 million in college tuition by completing dual credit courses.
-The Dual Credit Program is a partnership between high schools and El Paso Community College (EPCC) in which instruction is provided to high school students, tuition free, for immediate award of both high school credit and college credit, without leaving their home campus.
+Dual credit opportunities are offered at every SISD comprehensive high school.
+Dual credit courses allow students to get ahead and save money by obtaining high school and college credits.
+Last year alone, Team SISD students saved million in college tuition by completing dual credit courses.
+The Dual Credit Program is a partnership between high schools and El Paso Community College (EPCC) in which instruction is provided to high school students, tuition free, for immediate award receiving both high school credit and college credit, without leaving their home school.
 The college course is a replacement rather than an addition.
-Students enroll in one class that counts for both college and high school.
-Students must take and earn a qualifying score on the Texas Success Initiative (TSI) test before they may take dual credit courses in high school.
+Students enroll in one class that counts for both college and high school credit.
+Students must take and earn a qualifying score on the Texas Success Initiative (TSI).

-Pre-Advanced Placement (Pre-AP) and Advanced Placement (AP) Courses:
+Pre-Advanced Placement (Pre-AP) and Advanced Placement (AP) Courses

 The AP Program, administered by The College Board, gives advanced high school students exposure to college-level material and provides them the opportunity to show what they have learned by taking AP Exams.
 Many colleges and universities are then able to grant credit to these students while they are still in high school.
-Socorro ISD offers a full range of AP classes in all high schools.
+Socorro ISO offers a full range of AP classes in all high schools.
 The program begins in the ninth and tenth grades with Pre-AP classes that prepare the students for AP courses in grades eleven and twelve.
 AP prepares students for the future by giving them academic tools that will serve them well throughout their college careers.
 The AP exams are given each year in May.
 College-level textbooks and a specified AP curriculum are used.
 The AP exams are scored using a 1 through 5 rating.
 The optimum scores are 3, 4 or 5.
-The receiving college determines if the student will receive college credit based on the score and the subject in which the score was received.
+The receiving college determines if the student will receive college credit based on score and subject completed.

-Distinguished Achievement Program (DAP)
+Distinguished Achievement Program (OAP)

-Socorro Independent School District encourages students to be a part of the Distinguished Achievement Program (DAP).
-The DAP is the official recognition of high school academic achievement by the state of Texas.
+Socorro Independent School District encourages students to be a part of the Distinguished Achievement Program (OAP).
+The OAP is the official recognition of their high school academic achievement by the state of Texas.
 SISD offers extensive opportunities for students to complete the state recommended high school course of study and earn additional points to receive this designation of Distinguished Achievement.